semaphoreci/docs/language-c-plus-plus_5bf98a2a04286304a71c96a4.md

 * g++ 7: found as `/usr/bin/g++-7`
 * g++ 8: found as `/usr/bin/g++-8`

-The default version of the G++ compiler can be found as follows:
+The default version of the g++ compiler can be found as follows:

 	$ g++ --version
 	g++ (Ubuntu 4.8.5-4ubuntu8) 4.8.5